LairdCP/BLE_Gateway_Firmware/docs/site_survey.md

 This instructs the modem to scan.
 Each scan may return different results.
 Be patient, the response can take minutes.

-The response will be similar to this
+When successful, the response will be similar to this:
 ```
-status: 0
+EARFCN: 5110
+Cell Id: 175
+RSRP: -94
+RSRQ: -9
-Tower Id: 5110
+EARFCN: 5110
-Cell Id: 291
+Cell Id: 6
-RSRP: -67
+RSRP: -102
-RSRQ: -7
+RSRQ: -17
+survey status: 0
 ```

 A status of 0 indicates that the command succeeded.
 Any other value is a failure.